DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

 - You can't use a single reference to refer to more than one object
 - You can't use references in containers such as ``vector``

- - Containers can only hold \fIassignable\fR entities
+- Containers can only hold *assignable* entities

 We still need to be able to do all these kinds of memory manipulations.
 In C++, we achieve these goals using *pointers*.